 The upcoming online HMBS Assessment Tool will allow facilitators to digitally disseminate, collect and score participants’ course assessments.
 Facilitators will be able to track, monitor, and assess participants’ performance, observe results in real-time, and view individuals as well as average results of the class.
 This will provide facilitators with a visualize overview as well as allow them to compare results before and after to highlight progress.

-The ENC 1 digital course builds on a long-standing collaboration between Laerdal Global Health and AAP with partners and clinicians.
-We believe the continuum of HBB training, conducted in over 80 countries, is strengthened with the WHO’s ENC 1 course, and by integrating digital technologies.
-Our common goal is to improve the implementation of the HMS and HBS programs to help train and equip frontline health workers to help save additional maternal and newborn lives.
+The ENC digital courses build on a long-standing collaboration between LGH and AAP with partners and clinicians.
+We believe the continuum of HBS training, conducted in over 80 countries, is strengthened with the WHO’s ENC course, and by integrating digital technologies.
+Our common goal is to improve the implementation of the HMS and HBS programs, to help train and equip frontline health workers to help save additional maternal and newborn lives.